Rapid and Reliable Quadruped Motion Planning with Omnidirectional Jumping: Introduction

 \section{Introduction}

 Legged animals are capable of many agile movements beyond basic walking and running.
 Jumping, especially omnidirectional jumping, allows robots to be deployed in environments with severely discontinuous elevation.
-The ability to reliably perform these jumps, like the one shown in Fig.~\ref{fig:mcv_jump_intro}, is a challenge in its own right.
-Planning when and which jump to perform adds another layer of complexity.
-This planning should happen quickly, at a rate that matches the dynamism of the robot, and should be aware of the robot's physical capabilities to avoid planning infeasible jumps.
+The ability to reliably execute these jumps, like the one shown in Fig.~\ref{fig:mcv_jump_intro}, is a challenge in its own right.
+Planning when and how to jump adds another layer of complexity.
+This planning should happen quickly---at a rate that matches the dynamism of the robot---and should be aware of the robot's physical capabilities to avoid planning infeasible jumps.
 We formulate a trajectory optimization that efficiently generates omnidirectional jumps, and then incorporate the results of this optimization into a hierarchical navigation framework.
-This allows us to rapidly plan paths through challenging environments while taking into account the disturbances and uncertainty related to executing a planned trajectory on a physical robot.
+This allows us to rapidly plan motions through challenging environments while also mitigating the effects of process noise due to executing such motions on a physical robot.